nolanlawson/repro-oxlint-ignore-issue/README.md

-# repo oxlint ignore issue
+# repro oxlint ignore issue

 This repos an issue with oxlint where files are not ignored in certain cases, despite being specified in `"ignorePatterns"`.